-You might not realize it until your earlobes turn red and start to itch, but you may have an earring allergy.
-No one likes to put on a pair of pretty earrings only to discover that they cause itching and irritation, so many people rely on hypoallergenic earrings, and demand for the products is fierce.
+You might not realize it until your earlobes turn red and itch, but you may have an earring allergy.
+No one likes to put on a pair of pretty earrings only to discover that they cause irritation.
+Many people rely on hypoallergenic earrings, and demand for the products is high.

 The term “hypoallergenic” is heard often, and refers to something that is free from allergy-producing materials.
-For most people who have allergies to regular jewelry, that means nickel, which is a leading cause of skin irritation, and therefore, it is often assumed that hypoallergenic jewelry made from stainless steel contains no nickel.
+For most people who have allergies to regular jewelry, that means nickel.
+Nickel is a leading cause of skin irritation.
+Therefore, it is often assumed that hypoallergenic jewelry made from stainless steel contains no nickel.

 The two questions that arise are, “Is this assumption true?” and “What affect will this jewelry have on someone who is allergic?”

 Hypoallergenic Earrings – the answer to the metal allergy

 Nickel is one of the metals most widely used in alloys for jewelry making.
 It is prized for its sturdiness and cost-effectiveness.
 However, it is also the ingredient in jewelry that most commonly leads to allergy symptoms.
 Particularly when its pressed against skin, as is the case with earrings.

 Metals used often in hypoallergenic jewelry include gold, platinum, copper, titanium, and stainless steel.
 Precious metals carry the advantages of high value, beauty, and hypoallergenic qualities, but they also command a hefty price tag.

 When discussing hypoallergenic jewelry made of precious metals, it should be emphasized that these are made of the solid metal.
 Be careful with gold or platinum plated items, which can have a substantial amount of nickel as the base metal.